microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-in-cpp/index.md

 project(tutorial)
 ```

 Set the `OpenCV_DIR` variable to the directory containing `OpenCVConfig.cmake`.
 For example, on the Raspberry Pi device, if the full file path is **/usr/share/OpenCV/OpenCVConfig.cmake**, then add the following.
+Note, on Windows, be sure to use forward slashes in the path otherwise you will get an error saying "Invalid escape sequence".

 ```cmake
 set(OpenCV_DIR /usr/share/OpenCV)